Skip to content

 Zero Injuries in the Workplace Toolbox Talk

-In this toolbox talk, learn how to make zero injuries on the jobsite a reality.
+In this toolbox talk, learn how to prevent injuries on the jobsite.

 Zero Injuries in the Workplace Safety Talk

-As a crew member of a construction site, you are the one who has to take the necessary steps to have a safe environment.
-How you plan out your daily tasks and jobs influences workplace safety.
-It is your job to follow the safety guidelines that have been given to you.
+As a crew member on a construction site, you are responsible for taking the necessary steps to maintain a safe work environment.
+How you plan out your daily tasks directly influences workplace safety.
+It is your job to follow proper protocol.

 Wear PPE

-You should always be wearing it when the job requires it.
-These items can help to protect you and avoid an injury.
-Employees need training on the correct ways of wearing it as well.
+You should always be wearing the required PPE for the job.
+These items protect you and help you avoid injuries.
 Some examples of protective equipment are:

 • Earplugs